mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 in our appropriate genders.
-This plays into the popular notion that our gender is a costume we put on,
-"passing" **is the entire point of transition,** and the only way to be trans.
+This plays into the popular notion that our gender is a costume we put on, and "passing" **is the entire point of transition —** the only way to be trans.
-People regularly try to "help out" by giving us unsolicited advice on our looks, voices, or movements — assuming that's what we mean by *transition*.
+People regularly try to help out by giving us unsolicited advice on our looks, voices, or movements — assuming that's what we mean by *transition*.